Future Launchers Preparatory Programme

 The Future Launchers Preparatory Programme (FLPP) is a technology development and maturation programme of the European Space Agency (ESA).
-It develops technologies for the application in future European launch vehicles (launchers) and in upgrades to existing launch vehicles.
+It develops technologies for the application in future European launch vehicles and in upgrades to existing launch vehicles.
 By this it helps to reduce time, risk and cost of launcher development programmes.

+Notable projects of FLPP include the IXV re-entry demonstrator that flew to space in 2015, the Vinci rocket engine used on Ariane 6 since 2024, the future uncrewed reusable space plane Space Rider, the Prometheus reusable rocket engine, and the Themis reusable rocket prototype.

+Background

 Started in 2004, the programmes initial objective was to develop technologies for the Next Generation Launcher (NGL) to follow Ariane 5.
 With the inception of the Ariane 6 project, the focus of FLPP was shifted to a general development of new technologies for European launchers.

 FLPP develops and matures technologies that are deemed promising for future application but currently do not have a sufficiently high technology readiness level (TRL) to allow a clear assessment of their performance and associated risk.
 Those technologies typically have an initial TRL of 3 or lower.
 The objective is to raise the TRL up to about 6, thus creating solutions which are proven under relevant conditions and can be integrated into development programmes with reduced cost and limited risk.

+FLPP is a development programme within the directorate of launchers at ESA.
+FLPP is funded by ESA member states on an optional basis.
+Participating states sign their contribution to FLPP during the ESA ministerial council.
+Chronologically, FLPP is structured in successive periods, which usually correspond to the time between ministerial councils.
+To maintain a continuity of work, these periods are overlapping.